cdsap/Talaiot/README.md

     }
 }
 ````
+Therefore we need to implement our logic, could be reporting to another Time/Series environment like Prometheus or generate
+our custom Json implementation to later send it.

-3- Register the Custom Publisher
+Finally we need to register the Custom Publisher in the `talaiot` configuration:
-The final step is just set the custom publisher in the `publisher` configuration

 ````
 talaiot {